The Mindfulness Debate: What Does “Performance” Mean to You?

 Companies want employees to be better at a range of things.
 And normal people want to be better in many areas of life.
 It’s an age-old friction point.
 And one that modern living is affecting in a major way.

 Good companies tend to provide expectations and their own definitions of “performance.”
 This requires them to make big assumptions for their employees.
-For example, assuming that people are looking to advance, they want to qualify for rewards (pay increases, bonuses, recognition, etc.) and that their corporate culture is enjoyable enough for people to continue working under those norms.
+For example, assuming that:

 We did a survey of 150 large organizations.
 Here’s what we heard re: stress, disruption and performance: